Ancellie/SelfAssessment_2_course/Skills/JavaScript.md

   - getters and setters: 🖐️ used
   - prototype: 🖐️ used
   - equality operators: 👂 heard
-  - logical operators: 👂heard
+  - logical operators: 👂 heard
-  - bitwise operators: 👂heard
+  - bitwise operators: 👂 heard
   - ternary operator: 👂 heard
   - void: 🖐️ used
   - yield: 🖐️ used